 Spider Tailed Viper Facts

-- The extremely cunning and resourceful species also moves this evolutionary advantage in a manner resembling the motions of an arachnid.
+- The extremely cunning and resourceful species also employs great skill in the use of this gift Nature bestowed upon it.
+That’s because the fabulous reptile doesn’t just sit idle, waiting for its meal.
+It actually moves this evolutionary advantage in a manner resembling the motions of an arachnid.

-- While waiting for its prey, the snake also blends into the surrounding terrain.
+- Finally, the unique variety of snake also remains a true master of disguise in its native habitat.
+That holds true because, while waiting for its prey, the snake blends extremely well into the surrounding terrain.
 The color patterns provide it with a perfect natural camouflage.

 Spider Tailed Viper Physical Description

-The physical size of the Spider Tailed Viper resembles other related species.
-Adults average between 16-28 in (40 – 70 cm) in length.
+The astonishing Spider Tailed Viper, despite its otherwise unique characteristics, remains an average-sized snake.
+In this manner, at least, it resembles other related species.
+That’s because adults typically average between 16-28 in (40 – 70 cm) in length.

-The most distinctive feature remains the spider-shaped growth on the end of its tail, used to attract its prey.
+Yet, the most distinctive feature undoubtedly remains the one from which its common name derived.
+That is the spider-shaped growth on the end of its tail, used to attract its prey.
+In this, it remains unique among known varieties on snakes, in any part of the world.

 - Kingdom: Animalia